miku/microblob/README.md

 using memcachedb (which was getting slow).
 The main goal has been to serve about 200M JSON documents from a "persistent key-value store" over HTTP and to support frequent, fast rebuilds; with limited disk space and potentially limited memory.
-Code lacks tests and I would write it differently.
+Code lacks tests and I would write it differently today.
 However, it ran without issues and happily served up to 400 requests/s with limited resources and with average response times of around 1ms.

 [![DOI](https://zenodo.org/badge/82800367.svg)](https://zenodo.org/badge/latestdoi/82800367) [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)